aospapp/aosp/external/python/cpython3/Doc/library/sys.rst

    When an auditing event is raised through the :func:`sys.audit` function, each hook will be called in the order it was added with the event name and the tuple of arguments.
 Native hooks added by :c:func:`PySys_AddAuditHook` are called first, followed by hooks added in the current interpreter.
+Hooks can then log the event, raise an exception to abort the operation, or terminate the process entirely.

    .. audit-event:: sys.addaudithook "" sys.addaudithook

-      Raise an auditing event ``sys.addaudithook`` with no arguments.
+      Calling :func:`sys.addaudithook` will itself raise an auditing event named ``sys.addaudithook`` with no arguments.
 If any existing hooks raise an exception derived from :class:`RuntimeError`, the new hook will not be added and the exception suppressed.
 As a result, callers cannot assume that their hook has been added unless they control all existing hooks.

+   See the :ref:`audit events table <audit-events>` for all events raised by CPython, and :pep:`578` for the original design discussion.

    .. versionadded:: 3.8